kjhealy/kieranhealy.hugo/content/blog/us-excess-mortality.markdown

 mathjax: false
 ---

+{{% admonition info Update %}}

+I've redrawn the graphs here to add more information about COVID-19 deaths specifically.
+This post is getting a substantial amount of traffic and some of the feedback I've gotten suggests people were confused about what exactly was being shown.
+The original graphs were drawn from [this CDC dataset](https://data.cdc.gov/NCHS/Weekly-counts-of-death-by-jurisdiction-and-cause-o/u6jv-9ijr/), which led some readers to think that there was some undercounting happening.
+In the new versions, I've used a merged version of the [2014-2018 data](https://data.cdc.gov/NCHS/Weekly-Counts-of-Deaths-by-State-and-Select-Causes/3yf8-kanr) and the ongoing [2019-2020 counts](https://data.cdc.gov/NCHS/Weekly-Counts-of-Deaths-by-State-and-Select-Causes/muzy-jte6).

+I've also put up a [GitHub repository](https://github.com/kjhealy/us_mortality_cdc) containing the code needed to reproduce the graphs here, if you're interested in looking in more detail.

+{{% /admonition %}}

 The CDC recently released some new data on mortality counts by state and cause of death in the U.S., allowing us to get a look at excess mortality patterns due to the COVID-19 pandemic.
 I've folded the data into [the covdata package](http://kjhealy.github.io/covdata/).
 As an illustration of the sort of thing you can do with it---and of the sort of thing you can do with ggplot and R---here's a graph of various aspects of mortality in the U.S. so far this year.